 - In an early episode of Xiaolin Showdown an enemy mime does this to Clay (after trapping the rest of the dragons) to stop him from getting past.
 Eventually Clay punches himself hard in the face, knocking out the mime.

 - Bugs Bunny does it to The Big Bad Wolf in Little Red Riding Rabbit, eventually tricking the wolf into imitating him.

-- On Jimmy Two-Shoes, this is done by the robots built by Heloise, built for the sole porpuse of annoying people.
+- On Jimmy Two-Shoes, this is done by the Frustrado-Bot built by Heloise, built for the sole porpuse of annoying people, especially Jimmy.

 - Robin had to deal with his mirror-created clone copying his words in an episode of The Batman.
 He tries to trick his copy into saying "I like to smell my feet", but his copy ends up saying, "You like to smell your feet?"